Simulacrum-Surface/V_CPU/README.md

 - (FIXED) No Error when user tries to use uninitialized register
-- (FIXED) When generation a 0 terminated number sequenz, it's possible that a 0 sneaked in before the actual end is reached
+- (FIXED) When generating a 0 terminated number sequenz, it's possible that a 0 sneaked in before the actual end is reached
 - Displaying the register is a desaster :D (-> a better overview will appear in the rewritten code)
 - (FIXED) Zero-Division will be detectet only if you divide by 0 with DIV #0. </br>
 LDA #0 </br>